CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 #### "trap"
 (Optional) Id of the build-in trap of that terrain.
 For example the terrain "t_pit" has the build in trap "tr_pit".
 Every tile in the game that has the terrain "t_pit" has therefor also an implicit trap "tr_pit" on it.
 Both are inseparable (the player can not deactivate the build-in trap, but changing the terrain will also deactivate the built-in trap).

+A built-in trap prevents adding any other trap explicitly (by the player nor through mapgen).

 #### "harvestable"
 (Optional) If defined, the terrain is harvestable.
 This entry defines the item type of the harvested fruits (or similar).
 To make this work, you also have to set one of the "harvest_*" examine_action functions.